Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 - Morgan Horse Ranch barn and exhibit areas.

-This closure is necessary to protect the public and employees from the potentially harmful effects of the exposure to Vaping, ENDS and E-Cigarettes.
+This closure is necessary to protect the public and employees from the potentially harmful effects of the exposure to Vaping, ENDS, and E-Cigarettes.

 Remote Controlled Aircraft

-Definition: The term "unmanned aircraft" means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
-This term includes all types of devices that meet this definition (e.g. model airplanes, quadcopters, drones) that are used for any purpose, including for recreation or commerce.
+Definition: The term "remote controlled aircraft" means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
+This term includes all types of devices that meet this definition (e.g., model airplanes, quadcopters, drones) that are used for any purpose, including for recreation or commerce.

 This closure is necessary to protect wildlife, visitor experiences, and wilderness within the seashore.
 Due to the variety and distribution of wildlife, the accessibility of the park, and the geography of the wilderness, nothing other than a full closure will provide sufficient protection.
+Secretarial Order 3379, issued January 29, 2020, has suspended all UAS operations.

 Kehoe and Tomales Cliffs: